bokakov/SoftUni/README.md

 # SoftUni
-Here I'll add homework from courses I'm in
+Here I'll add homework and exams from courses I'm in